-Geology is all around us, from the sand and rock used to build the walls and roads, to the numerous minerals found in our everyday life objects and in the food we eat, to the landscape around us and our leisure pursuits.
+Geology is all around us, from the sand and rock used to build the walls and roads, to the numerous minerals found in everyday life objects and in the food we eat, to the landscape around us and our leisure pursuits.

 The majority of the electricity we use in our homes comes from fossil fuels.
 Fossil fuels such as coal, oil and gas are formed by the decay of living organisms from millions of years ago.
-Explore Earth Resources.
+More information on fossil fuels is available.

 Food and Drink

 The food and drink we eat depends on the soil it grows in.
 Soil can contain many different minerals that can affect how our food grows.
 The minerals present in the soil are the result of how the soil and subsoil formed.
 In Ireland most of the soil was formed by glaciers during the ice ages.
 A map of the soil types of the whole of Ireland is available to download.

 Fluoride in your toothpaste